CA Intermediate Course

 CA Intermediate is the second level exam, of a course in India, Chartered Accountancy.
-It has eight subjects and over 7000 pages of study material that a student is expected to cover in the nine months study period allotted to them.
+It has six subjects and over 7000 pages of study material that a student is expected to cover in the nine months study period allotted to them.

-The group system is what makes this exam even more difficult, as a group consists of four subjects, and a candidate has to pass all four papers in order to clear the group.
+The group system is what makes this exam even more difficult, as a group consists of three subjects, and a candidate has to pass all three papers in order to clear the group.
 Failure to pass in one subject immediately results in the failure of the entire group, which would mean that the student fails in the subjects in which he has passed.